vikeri/react-native-background-job/README.md

 This library relies on React Native's [`HeadlessJS`](https://facebook.github.io/react-native/docs/headless-js-android.html) which is currently only supported on Android.

-On the native side it uses [`JobScheduler`](https://developer.android.com/reference/android/app/job/JobScheduler.html) which means that the jobs can't be scheduled exactly and for Android 23+ they fire at most once per 15 minutes +-5 minutes. `JobSceduler` was used since it seemed to be the most battery efficient way of scheduling background tasks.
-I'm open to pull requests that implement more exact scheduling.
+On the native side it uses either [`JobScheduler`](https://developer.android.com/reference/android/app/job/JobScheduler.html) or a Foreground Service.

+- JobScheduler (default): The jobs can't be scheduled exactly and for Android 23+ they fire at most once per 15 minutes +-5 minutes. `JobSceduler` is the most battery efficient way of scheduling background tasks.

+- Foreground Service: Activated by setting `alwaysRunning` to `true`.
+This will show a notification which allows the app to run indefinitely without (almost) ever being killed by the system.
+This means that the intervals for triggering the jobs are much more exact and it can also be used for persistent tasks such as playing music.
+Currently only one background job can be `alwaysRunning`, it won't throw any errors if you add more but it will only schedule one job.

 ## Requirements